Camp Nou, also known as the Barcelona Stadium, is a must-visit attraction in the city.

 Bonus: If for some reason, you didn’t heed to our advice and are now standing in Camp Nou’s ticketing queue, check out these interesting Camp Nou facts

-2. Online ticket prices are discounted
+2. Ticket prices are discounted

 Yes, you read that right – if you buy your Camp Nou tickets online, you get a discount on the ticket.